 If you leave HubSpot, it's important to consider how you're going to align Sales and Marketing.
 Whatever you do, ensure you have a process in place before you start your transition away.

 The most important resource you and your business has is your time.
 How you manage your day can determine your effectiveness and your productivity.
 As a result, when considering whether it is worth transferring your HubSpot site to another platform, it is important to consider the time implications.

 HubSpot advises that it will take at least 30 days to download, export, and save your website data.
-That is just on the HubSpot end and doesn't include the time it will take to set up a new website, a new host, and to make your website look similar to the HubSpot version.
+That's just on the HubSpot end and doesn't include the time it will take to set up a new website, a new host, and to make your website look similar (or different!) to the HubSpot version.